 1. People in this town f*cking love to eat at “the best” restaurants.
 (Which is great!)

 2. Everybody online converges on the “top” 5-10 places, and because this city runs pretty strong computer game, everyone wants to go to those places, all the time.

 Your imaginary friend better like chicken on a stick, though.
-Nojo does it every which way, and they're all pretty damn good.
+Nojo does it every which way, and they’re all pretty damn good.
 A special shout out to the chicken tail, because a) chickens have tails? b) that are cookable? c) YES.
-Also that chawanmushi with Dungeness crab.
-Partly because chawanmushi is fun to say (it's savory egg custard).
+Also that chawanmushi (savory egg custard) with Dungeness crab.

-Nojo is a great example of our favorite class of restaurant: excellent food and not a pain in the *ss to go to.
-Maybe we should add that to the "Perfect For" categories.
+Nojo is a great example of our favorite class of restaurant: excellent food and not a pain in the a** to go to.
+Maybe we should add that to the “Perfect For” categories.

-In case it wasn't clear from the rambling above, Nojo specializes in grilled chicken on a stick, or yakitori for the Japanese pros.
+In case it wasn’t clear from the rambling above, Nojo specializes in yakitori.
 This giant meatball is fatty and juicy, and it comes with an egg yolk for dipping.
-Money.

 Also noted above, this was awesome.
 Tender as hell and packed with chicken flavors.
 A must-order.